sylvandb/gruvin9x/trunk/pcbv4/readme.txt

 Major
 -----
 * Replaced 64 pin AMega 2561 with 100 pin 2560
+* Removed the 4066.
+Gruvin felt it bad for not offering enough protection to the CPU incase of user misconnects.
+So it had to go.
+We now have seperate output buffer transistors to the module and the trainer jack.
+The trainer jack PPM_Out transistor can be shut off the using Spare_1 line, this then allows the CPU to listen to a PPM_IN signal.
+  There is also an optional active pull up operated by the Sim_Ctrl line, this can be used for incoming and outgoing signals if needed.
 * Added JTAG header
 * Changed 10pin ISP header to 6pin
 * Added breakout headers for spare pins, the whole of port L, half of port F (4x ADCs), and port H (inc. a second